-This myth is hopefully on its way out of fashion, but you still might occasionally hear a well-meaning grandmother say something like, “If you hold that baby all the time, you’ll spoil her.”
+This myth is hopefully on its way out of fashion, but you still might occasionally hear well-meaning grandmother say something like, “If you hold that baby all the time, you’ll spoil her.”
 In past generations, there was much concern over babies.
 Nowadays, thanks to better child development research, we know that it’s basically impossible to spoil a baby.

 Babies do not have the mental maturity to manipulate or intentionally cause you distress.
-They cry because that’s the only way they can express their needs. has shown us that babies whose parents respond to their cries consistently and sensitively actually cry less at 6 months old compared to those whose parents were not as responsive.
+They cry because that’s the only way they can express their needs.
+Research has shown us that babies whose parents respond to their cries consistently and sensitively actually cry less at 6 months old compared to those whose parents were not as responsive.

 Additionally, comforting and cuddling your baby actually changes their DNA for the better.
-New confirm that babies who were held more had a more advanced molecular structure at age four than those who were not comforted or experienced more distress as infants.
+New studies confirm that babies who were held more had a more advanced molecular structure at age four than those who were not comforted or experienced more distress as infants.

 2. Your newborn’s unusual reflexes